open-telemetry/opentelemetry.io/content/en/docs/collector/about.md

 ---
-title: "Getting Started"
+Title: "Getting Started"
-weight: 1
+Weight: 1
 ---

 ## Introduction

-The OpenTelemetry Collector offers a vendor-agnostic implementation on how to receive, process, and export telemetry data.
-It removes the need to run, operate, and maintain multiple agents/collectors in order to support open-source observability data formats (e.g. Jaeger, Prometheus, etc.) sending to one or more open-source or commercial back-ends.
+The OpenTelemetry Collector offers a vendor-agnostic way to receive, process, and export telemetry data.
+It removes the need to run, operate, and maintain multiple agents or collectors in order to support open-source observability data formats (e.g. Jaeger, Prometheus, etc.) sending to one or more open source or commercial backends.

 Objectives:

-- Usable: Reasonable default configuration, supports popular protocols, runs and collects out of the box.
+- **Usable**: Reasonable default configuration.
+Supports popular protocols, runs and collects out-of-the-box.
-- Performant: Highly stable and performant under varying loads and configurations.
+- **Performant**: Highly stable and performant under varying loads and configurations.
-- Observable: An exemplar of an observable service.
+- **Observable**: An exemplar of an observable service.
-- Extensible: Customizable without touching the core code.
+- **Extensible**: Customizable without touching the core code.
-- Unified: Single codebase, deployable as an agent or collector with support for traces, metrics, and logs (future).
+- **Unified**: Single codebase.
+Deployable as an agent or collector with support for traces, metrics, and logs (future).

 Projects: